hannutt/MsgBoard/README.md

 Example image where a user has searched for messages with the keyword "see" and selected to display the results in a table element.

 ![alt text](frontend/src/icons/search.png)

-ERROR HANDLING IN SQL QUERY AND INCORRECT USERNAME OR PASSWORD CASE

-If no results are found with the search criteria or the credentials are incorrect, a separate error component is displayed to notify the user of the error.
-With the UseLocation method, the error component always gets the right status variable, which tells whether the error was a failed login or a failed sql query.

 SQL SEARCH STATISTICS & CHARTJS